 The wastewater facility was built at its current location in 1982.
 Previously, it had been located where the current Department of Public Works is now located.
 The facility has an exceptional track record of quality effluent.

-Our facility recently completed a $20.7 million upgrade.
+Our facility completed a $20.7 million upgrade in 2018.
 We replaced the secondary treatment process and addressed numerous infrastructure deficiencies.
 These upgrades will provide reliable treatment services and protect the environment for the next 20 years and beyond.

 In the United States, including Whitewater, many of us take for granted the flow of water in and out of our homes and businesses.
 We have access to safe, clean water and sanitation services by simply turning on a faucet or flushing a toilet.
 We tend to forget about the vast infrastructure beneath our feet.
 The community of Whitewater is built on this infrastructure and wouldn't be possible without it.
 The Wastewater Utility's main responsibility is to collect and treat our city's sanitary sewage according to strict environmental regulations set forth by the State and Department of Natural Resources.